andrerolfs/andrerolfs.github.io/20190316_Multiple_Assignments.md

 ## Python

-The the same problem as with Groovy :
+The the same problem as with Groovy, the underscore '_' works like a real variable  :

     def f():
         return 1, 2, 3